dianestephani-201/mc-exercise/FUBAR.md

 This is also round one - this is Bob & Alice pair programming on Alice's laptop.

 This is round two.
 This is Carol's commit.

+This is Ted's latest sentence to be added.